 Says the apostle, ‘I press toward the mark for the prize of the high calling of God in Christ Jesus’ (Philippians 3.14).
 We press forward as pilgrims, a people distinct from this fallen and doomed world, having been called out of it, and winning souls from it by the power of the Spirit.
 Our task is to call them out, not to seal them in.
 This is the only valid attitude to Christian living and Christian service: to live as pilgrims.

-This article is taken from the Bible study on Hebrews 11.13.
+This article is taken from a Bible study on Hebrews 11.13.